It can be hard to save enough for retirement when you're buying a home and raising a family, but it’s never too late to give your pension pot a boost

 How much do you think you'll need to fund your retirement?
 Of course, the answer to that question will depend on what you want to do when you stop work – pottering in the garden is likely to need a bit less money than embarking on a round-the-world holiday.
 It'll also depend on how long you expect to be retired – the earlier you stop work, and the better your health, the longer your pension is likely to have to last.

-The Royal London report Pensions through the ages found that a single pensioner not dependent on the state pension spends roughly £14,000 a year.
-But the current state pension is only around £8,000, so most people would need to find another £6,000 a year to reach that standard of living.
-By using a simple calculator you can see that you’d need roughly £120,000 to generate that extra income.
+The Royal London report Pensions through the ages found that a single pensioner not dependent on the State Pension spends roughly £14,000 a year.
+But the current State Pension is only around £9,000 (2020/21), so most people would need to find another £5,000 a year to reach that standard of living.

 Unfortunately, many of us struggle to put enough into our pension pot during our working lives because the costs of buying a house, raising a family and covering day-to-day living expenses eat into disposable income.
 But it's never too late to think about saving for retirement: even those who are planning to give up work in just a few years’ time can find ways to add to their nest egg.